pyramid3d/space3d/README.md

 You can probably learn a lot just by analyzing the simple scene descriptions, looking oat the rendered image, and just playing with the different parameters.

-The code is documented, and you may see the parameters description by searching for the respective funditon.# For example:
+The code is documented, and you may see the parameters description by searching for the respective function.# For example:

 ```